-There has been three-phased evolution to the mobile operating system designs, the first phase was PC based operating systems, there after an embedded OS took over the second era, and the third era has seen smartphones taking over the overusing integrated systems on a Chip.
-This evolution has been backed by rapid architectural changes in the designs of the OS.
-(Li et al 2012).
-As highlighted, modern-day smartphones have been advanced to handle better basic and essential capabilities of a mobile device such as memory, processes, and security.
-These functions have been inherited from legacy operating systems but have only been improved over time.
-The advancement of mobile operating systems has seen optimization to enhance user friendlies, responsiveness, and an easy-to-use graphical user interface.
-This has also emanated in making modern day computers to manage power efficiently, multitask and support multiple sensors.
+There has been three-phased evolution in mobile operating system designs: the first phase was PC-based operating systems; there after an embedded OS took over in the second era; the third era saw smartphones taking over using integrated SoCs.
+This evolution has been backed by rapid architectural changes in the designs of the OS [Li et al 2012].
+As highlighted, modern-day smartphones have been enhanced to better handle the core capabilities of a mobile device, such as memory, processes, and security.
+These functions have been inherited from legacy operating systems but have been improved over time.
+This has resulted in modern day computers that manage power efficiently, multitask, and support multiple sensors.
+The advancement of mobile operating systems has also seen optimizations to enhance user friendliness, delivering highly responsive, easy-to-use graphical user interfaces (GUIs).
 This section highlights some of the common and popular mobile operating systems and their features.

-The possibility for users to be able to have access to low level hardware has been possible with the help of Operating system, (Silberschatz et al 2012).
-Just like conventional computers Oss there are diverse types of mobile operating systems.
-These types of mobile OS have been getting frequent updates, upgrades, and modifications to keep up with the needs of the users.
-These updates are also especially important due to the modern advancements in hardware.
-In recent years we have seen modern mobile devices be defined more by the type of software they are running.
-The more recent operating system has vast features and functionalities on a phone.
-As such a vast range of companies have developed mobile operating systems to cater for high-end needs of consumers/users.
-As such by design these mobile tech companies make phones that have features which vary from each model of the device which also reflects on how they operate.
+The ability for users to have access to the low-level hardware of a device is made possible by the operating system [Silberschatz et al. 2012].
+Just like conventional computers’ OSs, there is a wide variety of mobile operating systems.
+These mobile OSs receive frequent updates, upgrades, and modifications to keep up with the needs of users.
+These updates are also especially important due to modern advances in hardware.
+However, in recent years we have seen modern mobile devices become defined more by the type of software they are running.
+The contemporary mobile operating system has a vast array of features and functionalities, and many companies have developed mobile operating systems to cater for the high-end needs of consumers/users.
+These mobile tech companies make phones that, by design, have features that vary between models of the device.

-The most widely used mobile OS nowadays are Android, iOS, Chrome OS, Windows phone, Tizen and KaiOS.
-Previously There has not been much research on Tizen and KaiOS as most of the discussions have been on the two popular and most used operating systems, Android, and iOS.
-However, these operating systems differ in their core architectural designs, their security and many robust features that exist between the traditional OS and the emerging ones.
-(T. Omelchenko et al 2018).
+The most widely used mobile OSs nowadays are Android, iOS, Chrome OS, Windows phone, Tizen, and KaiOS.
+There has not been much research to date on Tizen and KaiOS as most discussions center on the two most popular operating systems, Android and iOS.
+However, these operating systems differ in their core architectural designs, their security, and many core features; in addition, significant differences exist between the traditional OSs and the emerging ones [Omelchenko et al. 2018].

-Android OS is a mobile operating system that was developed by Google and is based on Linux kernel.
-Its base implementation is offered open source under Apache License 2.0 [Android], however apps and drivers that provide functionality are bounded with the platform where they run and are proprietary solutions.
-Currently according to Gartner market share, it has the highest mobile OS market share in the world with 70.79% [Marketshare 2023].
+Android OS is a mobile operating system that was developed by Google and is based on the Linux kernel.
+Its base implementation is offered open source under Apache License 2.0 [Android]; however, apps and drivers that provide functionality are bound to the platform on which they run and are proprietary solutions.
+Currently according to Gartner, it has the highest mobile OS market share in the world, with 70.79% [Marketshare 2023].
 The first version to work with touchscreen mobile devices was released in 2011 as Android 2.3, while the latest version is Android 13 released in August 2022.

-The second largest market share in mobile OS is held by iOS, known as iPhone Operating System.
-IOS is developed by Apple and, differently from Android, is a closed source and proprietary solution.
-The first version was released in 2008 as iOS 1 with the latest release planned in the late 2023 as iOS 18.
+The second largest market share in mobile OSs is held by iOS, known as the iPhone Operating System. iOS was developed by Apple and, in contrast to Android, is a closed-source, proprietary solution.
+The first version was released in 2008 as iOS 1, with the latest release, iOS 18, planned in late 2023.

 1.3.5 Example Case: Android Software Stack Architecture

-Android software stack architecture is an open-source code that is provided by Google.
-It consists in a number of layers that are shown in Figure Android Software Stack Architecture and can be summarized as follows [Arch 2023]:
+The Android software stack architecture is open-source code that is provided by Google.
+It consists in a number of layers, which are shown in the figure Android Software Stack Architecture and can be summarized as follows [Arch 2023]: